-- Sensitize students the needs of women, families and children. - Understand families as social systems and factors affecting family functioning. - Comprehend the significance of child development and rights of children. - Develop skills and understanding the methods of working with families and children at different levels of intervention such as care, rehabilitation and development. - Acquaint with the policies, programmes and services related to family and children.
+- Sensitize students about the needs of women, families and children. - Understand families as social systems and its functioning. - Comprehend the significance of child development and rights of children. - Develop skills and understanding the methods of working with families and children at different levels of intervention. - Acquaint with the policies, programmes and services related to family and children.